godotengine/godot-demo-projects/audio/mic_input/README.md

 used as a `FORMAT_RGF` image by a GPU shader.

-A sine wave tone generator is included that can be deployed on a second device and used to probe the positional effects on a stereo microphone.
+A sine wave tone generator is included that can be deployed on a second device and be used to probe the positional effects on a stereo microphone.

 Language: GDScript